What are the different types of motorcycle insurance?

 If you’re a Comprehensive or Third Party Property, Fire and Theft policyholder and your motorcycle is stolen and we pay your claim, we’ll reimburse you the reasonable cost to hire a compact hire car for up to 14 days, up to $1,000.

-For an additional premium, Comprehensive policyholders can add an optional ‘Accident hire car’ benefit to their policy.
+For an additional premium, Comprehensive policyholders may be able to add an optional ‘Accident hire car’ benefit to their policy.

 You can add this benefit when you get a quote and buy a policy.
 If you’ve already bought one, you can add it by calling us on 1300 306 560.

-We’ll also pay the cost of the new bike’s first 12 months of registration and compulsory third-party insurance.
+We’ll also pay the cost of the new motorcycle's first 12 months of registration and compulsory third-party insurance, as well as stamp duty and dealer charges and delivery.

-This benefit applies only to motorcycles that had no unrepaired accident or hail damage prior to us insuring it.
+This benefit applies only to motorcycles that had no unrepaired accident or hail damage before we insure them.

 Are personal items covered by Motorcycle Insurance?

-That cover applies if we are paying a claim for damage to your motorcycle, and those personal effects were stored in the locked compartment on the motorcycle.
-In those circumstances, we’ll pay up to $500 to help repair or replace covered personal items that were damaged in the same incident as your bike.
+That cover applies if we are paying a claim for loss or damage to your motorcycle, and those personal effects are being worn or carried by the rider or stored in the locked compartment on the motorcycle.
+In those circumstances, we’ll pay up to $500 to help repair or replace covered personal items that were damaged in the same incident as your motorcycle.

 For extra peace of mind, we offer Riding Gear coverage as an optional extra.